Cora Pearl: Financial difficulties

-The Franco-Prussian War of 1870 brought at its end a new French Republic, as well as cultural and political changes to French society.
-The era in which Pearl had achieved her greatest success was over, with the French Third Republic seeing diminution of aristocratic privilege and a resurgence of conservative values.
+The Franco-Prussian War of 1870 brought at its end a new French Republic as well as cultural and political changes to French society.
+The era in which Pearl had achieved her greatest success was over, with the Third Republic seeing diminution of aristocratic privilege and a resurgence of conservative values.
 Pearl was no longer able to attract the titled men who had been her prime clients; in 1874, her long tenure as the mistress of Prince Napoleon ended at his request.
 He wrote her a touching, carefully worded letter of regret; he could no longer sustain the emotional and professional toll the relationship required of him.

 Pearl was slowly forced to liquidate the fortune she had accumulated.
-While not destitute, by 1880 her financial situation had become dire.
-In 1873, she sold her rue Chaillot home, and by 1883 had returned to common prostitution, taking an apartment above the shop of a coachbuilder on the avenue Champs-Elysées, where she received clients.
+While not destitute, her financial situation had become dire by 1880.
+In 1873, she sold her rue Chaillot home, and by 1883, she had returned to common prostitution, taking an apartment above the shop of a coachbuilder on the avenue Champs-Elysées, where she received clients.
 In July 1885, she was forced to sell her château in the Loiret.

 Pearl's reduced finances, however, did not abate her passion for gambling.
-Habitually committed to playing for large stakes, she was now restricted to betting modest amounts.
+Habitually committed to playing for large stakes, she was restricted to betting modest amounts.
 Julian Arnold, an old acquaintance, encountered Pearl outside a casino in Monte Carlo.
 He later wrote in his memoirs: "I found a woman seated on the kerbstone and weeping pitifully.
-She appeared to be about fifty years of age, handsome… but much bedraggled."
+She appeared to be about fifty years of age, handsome...but much bedraggled."
 She told him that she had been turned out of her apartment, her few belongings seized by the landlord in lieu of rent.
 She had no place to go, and was hungry and in misery.

 Memoirs

 The Mémoires de Cora Pearl had been greatly anticipated when it became known that Pearl was writing her autobiography.
 Published in 1886 in Paris and subsequently in England in London, Pearl claimed to have sent relevant pages to her former lovers, offering to anonymise their names if they paid her.
-In the event, most names were altered, though the anonymised figures of many have since been identified.
+In the event, most names were altered, but the anonymised figures of many have since been identified.

 In the early 1980s, William Blatchford claimed to have located the Memoirs of Cora Pearl, which he said had been published in 1890, after Pearl's death.
 Supposedly an earlier version of the book published in 1886, this volume purported to date back to an earlier date, perhaps even as early 1873.
 Decidedly more frank and sexually explicit than the 1886 memoirs, their idiomatic English – expressive of a provincial, unsophisticated use of the language – convinced many of the work's authenticity when the memoirs were published by Granada under the title Grand Horizontal, The Erotic Memoirs of a Passionate Lady.
 However, Blatchford turned out to be a pseudonym adopted by the real author of the 'memoirs', Derek Parker, a former chairman of the Society of Authors, who later admitted that he had hoaxed Granada.